warmwaffles/yukata/README.md

 # Yukata

-A light weight object mapper for key value storage
+A light weight, no dependency, plain old ruby objects on steroids.

 ## Contributing